Side Hustles to Pay Off Debt: How We’re Driving It All Away

 We're in the fast lane to financial freedom, thanks to Uber.

-When I got married last year, my husband and I put our debt together, and I’ll be honest – it was a little disheartening, to say the least.
+When I got married, my husband and I put our debt together, and I’ll be honest: It was a little disheartening, to say the least.

 Before our marriage, I spent a good 18 months aggressively paying off debt.
 It felt great to see my account balance drop drastically.
 First, I paid off my $9,000 high-interest car loan in one year and saved a ton in interest.
 Then I started chipping away at my student loans.